kylelang/fundamentals/README.md

 <https://github.com/gerkovink/fundamentals>.

 Some of the materials in this repository have been modified.
-Any errors or inaccuracies introduced via these modifications are fully my own responsibility and shall not be taken as representing the views and/or beliefs of Dr. Vink.
+Any errors or inaccuracies introduced via these modifications are fully our own responsibility and shall not be taken as representing the views and/or beliefs of Dr. Vink.